Medallion Architecture: A complete Guide

 What is the Gold layer?

-The Gold layer represents the final stage of Medallion Architecture.
-At this level, data is ready for business consumption.
+The Gold layer represents the final level of the Medallion Architecture.
+Here, the data is ready for business consumption.

 Examples of Gold data: